google/starlark-go/doc/spec.md

 composed from hashable values.
 Most mutable values, such as lists, dictionaries, and sets, are not hashable, even when frozen.
-Attempting to use a non-hashable value as a key in a dictionary results in a dynamic error, as does passing one to the built-in `hash` function.
+Attempting to use a non-hashable value as a key in a dictionary results in a dynamic error.

 A [dictionary expression](#dictionary-expressions) specifies a dictionary as a set of key/value pairs enclosed in braces: